 Often, one of the top-3 directories that generate the majority of the domain’s visibility will be detected as a potential cause for the visibility crash.

-Checking ranking-changes for lost or dropped keywords
+Checking ranking-changes for lost keywords

 A loss in the SISTRIX Visibility Index can always be traced back to a loss or a decrease of ranking positions for valuable keywords.